aochab/Object-oriented-programming/05_stl_benchmark/readme.md

     6. Using random data we are closer to the correct test result, because data is not in the order we set, which can be e.g. easy to sort.
 Repeating the test on random data, we can see the real average operation time.

+4. Create benchmarks for assigned containers/methods using Small type and Debug build

+    1. It is similar to the previous call, but we also add during a call information in what range we want to test complexity.

+    3. Not in every benchmark.
+This is because my implementation is slower or i gave too small range of test.

+    4. We must always have the same amount of data to the right range.
+So we need to fill the array, or delete it, with each iteration.
+To add or delete data I use pause/resume timing method.
+Thanks to that, the time of these operations is not included in the benchmarks.

+5. Appropriate escape functions to prevent optimization and run benchmarks in Release build

+    2. DoNotOptimize() and ClobberMemory() cause, that data is not optimized and no objects are skipped.